oplushappy/Parkinson-detect-backend/README.md

 ## Functions
-1. Sign Up :
-It will sent email to verify
+1. Sign Up :sent email to verify and create account

-2. Sign In
+2. Sign In : By username and password

-3. Change Password :

-It will sent email to verify
+3. Change Password :sent email to verify and then revise password

-4. Change Name :
+4. Change Name : revise user name

-Can direct revise

-5. Upload Video :

-Vedio will play if mouse put in vedio
+5. Upload Video : Vedio will play if mouse put in vedio

-6. List Videos and Show Results :

-Will sort by date and have a filter
+6. List Videos and Show Results : which sort by date and have a filter

-7. Change Video Information:
+7. Change Video Information: change user name, date, detect place

-you can change your name, date

 8. Show the Activity of Parkinson in Taiwan